AxisCorporation/L0-ChessEngine/README.md

 - Avoid ambiguous names (e.g. `Backup2.txt`).
 - Unreasonable requests (e.g. a merge request consisting of more than a 1,000 lines) will not be humoured.

-A failure to comply may result in your code be rejected or even being taken out of the development team based on how egregious the non-compliance is.
+A failure to comply may result in your code be rejected or even you being taken out of the development team based on how egregious the non-compliance is.

 ## Naming Scheme